THE AGREEMENT

 It was an artistic fact from the beginning: the union of black and white cultures.
 And the exposure granted by RCA made it a commercial fact.

-The Rock’n’Roll urge that had secretly manifested itself in the South for years was becoming a market reality for the entire country and post-war youth culture with lots of discretionary income; he now had the buying power to turn this subculture en masse, and Elvis into a star
+The Rock’n’Roll urge that had secretly manifested itself in the South for years was becoming a market reality for the entire country and post-war youth culture with lots of discretionary income; he now had the buying power to turn this subculture en masse, and Elvis into a star.

 The rest is history and not just music history.
 This is your base and foundation.